Wednesday, February 23, 2005

 I've got no real reason for posting about Groundhog Day or groundhogs, for that matter, but the local news just made mention of the nonsensical competition between two groundhogs, Punxsutawney Phil and some other one I'd never heard of before.
 Hell, I can't even recall what name!

-I've not been posting much of late as I've been seriously trying to catch up with work I need to do for the festival, a few other websites and my addiction.
+I've not been posting much of late as I've been seriously trying to catch up with work I need to do for the Great Lakes Folk Festival, a few other websites and my addiction.

 I've also been on the road a bit...
 I went to Midland, Michigan with Julie, a colleague at the MSU Museum to deliver a weaving exhibit to the Midland Center For The Arts.
 Midland is the home of Dow Chemical and one of the most dioxin-polluted landscapes in the state, if not the country.
 I wondered, as we crossed the Tittibiwassee River just how much chemistry has been absorbed by the land and subsequently by people who have lived there over the years.